Not having insurance is riskier than any investment.

 Life insurance premiums differ greatly depending on how you have purchased it.
 According to Canstar, life insurance is cheapest when purchased through your superannuation fund.
 Next cheapest is insurance bought through an adviser, despite hefty commissions paid to them, and the most expensive is where you contact the insurer directly over the phone or online.
 So get as much as you can through your superannuation fund before looking to top it up outside super.

-A great way to pay less for your insurance is by getting back a large amount of the commissions you would be paying.
-YourShare is a cash rebate broker that can get money back into your pocket from a range of products including home, landlord, car, CTP, travel, health, total and permanent disability, income protection and life insurances.
+A great way to pay less for your insurance is by getting back part of the commissions you would be paying.
+YourShare is a cash rebate broker that can get money back into your pocket from total and permanent disability, income protection and life insurances.

 The type of cover you get through superannuation is life insurance, total and permanent disability insurance and/or income protection insurance and for some of you it may be enough.
 But once you have a mortgage, partner and kids it will always need to be supplemented with insurance outside of super.
-The amount of insurance you would be told that you need by someone in the life insurance game might be a figure that hits the $1 million mark or more.
-To get a bit of an idea, punch in your figures into this life insurance calculator.
+The amount of insurance you would be told that you need by someone employed in the life insurance industry might be a figure that hits the $1 million mark or more.
+To get a bit of an idea, punch your figures into Canstar’s life insurance calculator.

 Using the above example where you need to provide cover for two kids ’til they are old enough to fend for themselves, it makes sense that the lump sum you need to feed and clothe your offspring will reduce every birthday they have (as they will be another year older and closer to being independent from you).
 You should also be reducing your debt and increasing your assets every year – another reason why, as the years go by, you will likely have less need to insure yourself for a large amount.
 This means that you may be able to re-calculate how much life insurance you need every year or two, then negotiate a reduced amount of cover and premium with your insurer.
 Twenty or thirty years down the track, just as your stepped premiums would be going up to unaffordable amounts, you may not need any life insurance at all.
 You just need to be aware that if you reduce your cover then your circumstances change, your chances of being able to increase your cover with that insurer are bugger all.